 All of this leads to local demand through a constantly growing local community of people who will openly call themselves Spiritualists.

-An ancient country with ancient legends and religions, originally four ancient tribes: Celts, Picts, Scots, and Caledonians.
+Scotland is an ancient country with ancient legends and religions, originally with four ancient tribes: Celts, Picts, Scots, and Caledonians.
 The beliefs of these peoples, like the Native Americans, were spiritual in nature.
 For example, the legend of the Kelpie.
 A spiritual being that takes the form of a beautiful young man or woman, swimming underwater seduces the passing human then drowns them turning into a horse.
 Many elements of those ancient tribes became the clan system in the highlands.

+So as a culture, the Scottish people are, let us say, historically conditioned to accept spiritualism.
+Look at the numbers of ghosts everywhere in every older buildings.
 Just ask the tour guides.
 Jump forward to the twentieth century and you have Modern Mediumship created in New York State.
 Yet the greatest heroes of the movement come from Scotland.
 Sir Arthur Conan-Doyle from Edinburgh.
-Helen Duncan, the last woman to be jailed for witchcraft in the UK from Dundee.
+Helen Duncan, the last woman to be jailed for witchcraft in the UK, from Dundee.

-Most of the more established Scottish Churches are decades old.
-Most dating back to the early twentieth century.
-So, whilst this is just a summary any journey through Scotland in any direction exposes you to ancient tribal history.
+Most of the more established Scottish Churches are decades old with most dating back to the early twentieth century.
+So, whilst this is just a summary, any journey through Scotland in any direction exposes you to ancient tribal history.
 To haunted buildings and castles.
 And almost everywhere a modern Spiritual Church.